-Continuing the long line of research in this direction (White 1978, 1979; Miller & Smith 1980:Villumsen 1983; Farouki et al. 1983; Nipoti et al. 2003; Boylan-Kolchin et al. 2005; Ciotti et al. 2007; Nipoti et al. 009b) we present a set of simulations of dissipationless mergers of spheroidal galaxies with and without dark matter halos and with mass ratios of 1:1, 1:5, and 10:1.
+Continuing the long line of research in this di-Miller & Smith rection (White 1978.1979;1980;Villumsen 1983; Farouki et al. 1983; Nipoti et al. 2003; Boylan-Kolchin et al. 2005; Ciotti et al. 2007; Nipoti et al. 009b) we present a set of simulations of dissipationless mergers of spheroidal galaxies with and without dark matter halos and with mass ratios of 1:1, 1:5, and 10:1.
 Details about the initial models and the simulations parameters for 1:1 and 1:10 mergers are presented in Hilz et al. (2012).
 The simulations were performed with the N-body/SPH code VINE (Wetzstein et al. 2009; Nelson et al. 2009).
 For the present study we have also performed comparison run with GADGET (Springel 2005) with identical results.
 Here we only give a brief summary of the simulation setup.
 The initial galaxy models are isotropic, spherically symmetric one- and two-component systems following Hernquist density profiles (Hernquist 1990) either for a model representing only the stellar component of the galaxy (one-component, bulge-only) or a bulge embedded in a massive dark matter halo (two-component, bulge+halo).
-The host bulges have a stellar mass of $M{,host} = 1$ and a scale radius of $a{,host} = 1.0$ (corresponding to a projected half-mass radius of $R{\rm e} \sim 1.8a{,\rm host}$ (Hernquist 1990) realized with 100.000 particles.
-For the two-component cases we assume an additional dark matter halo with a total dark to stellar mass ratio of $M{\rm dm}/M = 10$ and a ratio of the scale radii of $a{\rm dm}/a = 11$ .
+The host bulges have a stellar mass of $M{,host} = 1$ and a scale radius of $a{,host} = 1.0$ (corresponding to a projected half-mass radius of $R{\rm e} \sim 1.8 a{\rm ,host}$ (Hernquist 1990) realized with 100.000 particles.
+For the two-component cases we assume an additional dark matter halo with a total dark to stellar mass ratio of $M{\rm dm}/M = 10$ and a ratio of the scale radii of $a{\rm dm}/a = 11$.
 The halo is realized with 1.000.000 particles resulting in equal-mass particles for both components.
 The gravitational softening length is set to $\epsilon = 0.02$ for all particles.
 The stability of the initial N-body models was demonstrated in Hilz et al. (2012).
 The merging satellite galaxies are 5 (mass-ratio 1:5) or 10 times (mass-ratio 1:10) less massive than the host and have a correspondingly lower particle number.
-For our fiducial set of simulations we assume the same scale radius, $a{,sat} = 1.0$ , for all bulges, resulting in satellites being more diffuse than the host.
-For a second set of simulations we chose more compact satellites with scale radii of $a{,sat} = 0.8$ for the 1:5 mergers and $a{,\text{sat}} = 0.5$ for the 1:10 mergers following a $z \sim 2$ mass-size relation (Williams et al. 2010).
+For our fiducial set of simulations we assume the same scale radius, $a{,sat} = 1.0$, for all bulges, resulting in satellites being more diffuse than the host.
+For a second set of simulations we chose more compact satellites with scale radii of $a{,sat} = 0.8$ for the 1:5 mergers and $a{,sat} = 0.5$ for the 1:10 mergers following a $z \sim 2$ mass-size relation (Williams et al. 2010).

-For convenience we convert all units to physical scales which are used in the following.
-The unit mass, unit length, unit velocity and unit time are $M = 10^{11} M{\odot}$ , r = 0.55 kpc, $v = 884 km s^{-1}$ , and $t = 6.12 \times 10^5 yr$ , respectively.
 The open and filled circles in Fig. 1 indicate the location of the initial galaxy models in the mass-size plane compared to several published present day and high redshift mass-size relations.
 The initial massive host galaxies resemble typical massive and compact 'red nuggets' at z = 2 which are smaller than typical present day galaxies at $10^{11} M{\odot}$ (red line from Williams et al. 2010).
-However, for redshift two galaxies below $\sim 4.0 \times 10^{11} M{\odot}$ (which would be the minor merger partners) there is no consistent size information available.
+However, for redshift two galaxies below ~ $4.0 \times 10^{10} M{\odot}$ (which would be the minor merger partners) there is no consistent size information available.
 Therefore we assume two scenarios: a fixed size of $\sim 1 kpc$ for the satellites, similar to local galaxies (see e.g. Misgeld & Hilker 2011), indicated by the filled red and green circles.
 Here the merging lower mass galaxies are diffuse spheroids with low phase space densities comparable to low mass disk-like galaxies.
 Alternatively we use smaller sizes consistent with a simple continuation of the z = 2mass-size relation to lower masses (open circles), resulting in compact spheroids.